pybind/pybind11/docs/compiling.rst

 regular LTO if ``-flto=thin`` is not available.
 If ``CMAKE_INTERPROCEDURAL_OPTIMIZATION`` is set (either ON or OFF), then that will be respected instead of the built-in flag search.

+The ``OPT_SIZE`` flag enables size-based optimization equivalent to the standard ``/Os`` or ``-Os`` compiler flags and the ``MinSizeRel`` build type, which avoid optimizations that that can substantially increase the size of the resulting binary.
+This flag is particularly useful in projects that are split into performance-critical parts and associated bindings.
+In this case, we can compile the project in release mode (and hence, optimize performance globally), and specify ``OPT_SIZE`` for the binding target, where size might be the main concern as performance is often less critical here.
+A ~25% size reduction has been observed in practice.
+This flag only changes the optimization behavior at a per-target level and takes precedence over the global CMake build type (``Release``, ``RelWithDebInfo``) except for ``Debug`` builds, where optimizations remain disabled.

 .. _ThinLTO: http://clang.llvm.org/docs/ThinLTO.html